webosose/website/content/en/docs/tutorials/web-apps/developing-built-in-web-apps.md

 5.  **Run the web app.**

+    {{< note >}}
+    To verify the app's execution using the log file, set pmlog level of Web App Manager (WAM) by executing the `PmLogCtl set wam.log debug` command on the target before running the app.
+    {{< /note >}}

+    To display the Home Launcher, drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you're using a touch display).

+    {{< note >}}
-    Use the Windows key on keyboard to display the Home Launcher.
+    On webOS OSE 1.x, press the Windows key on your keyboard to display the Home Launcher.
+    {{< /note >}}

     Click the app icon and you should see the window titled "Web app sample" with the following page:

     {{< figure src="/images/docs/tutorials/web-apps/web-app-screen.png" alt="web app screen" width="80%" height="80%" >}}